 A 100 µL sample of each culture was taken for a chlorophyll assay.
 Chlorophyll was extracted using a solution of acetone and DMSO, and concentrations were measured using a Trilogy Laboratory Fluorometer (Turner Designs).

 Then, 3 mL samples of culture were loaded into a temperature-controlled cuvette (PolyScience) placed within the measurement chamber of a Soliense LIFT-REM fluorometer (Version LIFT-REM 1.0, Soliense Inc).
 The apparatus was covered to block out incident light and cells were acclimated to the dark for a minimum of 30 seconds.
-In a dark regulated state, non-photochemical quenching processes are relaxed, and electrons have been passed downstream from all PSII centres, leaving all PSII reaction centres open for photochemistry upon receipt of an incident photon.
-Therefore, when if PSII receives a photon, the maximum proportion of energy will be partitioned to photochemistry, corresponding to minimum ChlF (Fo) [19].
+In a dark regulated state, non-photochemical quenching processes are relaxed, and electrons have been passed downstream from all PSII centres, leaving all PSII reaction centres in ground state, open for photochemistry upon receipt of an incident photon.
+Therefore, when a PSII receives a photon, the maximum proportion of energy will be partitioned to photochemistry, corresponding to minimum ChlF (Fo) [19].

 The sample is then exposed to a series of 32 short, high-intensity, evenly spaced flashes of 445 nm light.
-Depending upon the spacing between sequential flashes, each series occupied 62 to 542 seconds.
+Depending upon the spacing between sequential flashes, each flash series occupied 62 to 542 seconds.
 Flash series were applied with different spacings, and at different temperatures, with the culture sample replaced for each new measurement temperature.

-Each flash consists of a rapid series of 50-70 sub-saturating flashlets delivered every 4.1 microseconds, over 205 - 287 µs [19].
-These flashlets induce the absorption of light by PSII, which then extracts electrons from H2O, and passes the electrons downstream to QA-, transiently reducing the pool of electron acceptors and effectively closing PSII for photochemistry over a period of ~1000 µs [29,46].
+Each flash consists of a rapid series of 50-70 sub-saturating flashlets of 1.6 µs, delivered every 4.1 µs, over a total 205 - 287 µs [19].
+These flashlets induce the absorption of light by PSII, which then passes an electron downstream to QA-, effectively closing PSII for photochemistry over a period of ~1000 µs [29,46].
 Closing the photochemistry pathway redirects a greater proportion of additional incoming light energy to ChlF, resulting in maximum ChlF (Fm).
 This induction is known as the saturation phase (Figure 4), where the fluorescence yield increases from a minimum (Fo) to a maximum (Fm) [47].
 For each flash, the ChlF minima and maxima are extracted using a fitting model (LIFT software version 22.11.11, Soliense Inc) [48].
 Fo and Fm can then be used to derive the maximum quantum yield of photochemistry in PSII, a secondary ChlF parameter calculated as follows [19]: